Allegheny Unitarian Universalist Church

 Join Us for Sunday Worship

 Sunday worship at Allegheny offers an opportunity to find spiritual refreshment, inspiration, and joy.
 We worship together in the church sanctuary.
-Services are led by members and friends with Rev. David McFarland and Rev. Deryck Tines offering their reflections monthly at Worship Café.
+Services are led by members and friends with Rev. David McFarland and Rev. Deryck Tines offering their reflections at Worship Café.
 Open Space Sundays offer a variety of experiences and opportunities to deepen our spiritual selves.

 Soul Space | 10:30 am